Alicepinch/bakemyday/TESTING.md

 - Page works as expected and renders blog post prefilled with blog post data
 - 'Update Blog Post' CTA successfully updates blogpost data in database and redirects back to blog page where this is displayed
 - 'Cancel' CTA succesfully redirects back to blog page
-- Field validators are working, user can't submit form if all required fields are not filled/invalid.
+- Field validators are working, the user can't submit the form if all required fields are not filled/invalid.

 #### Blog Comment - PASS

-- Page works as expected and renders blog comment form with empty fields
+- Page works as expected and renders a blog comment form with empty fields
-- 'Add Blog Comment' CTA successfully adds comment into database for relevant blog post and redirects back to blog post where this is displayed
+- 'Add Blog Comment' CTA successfully adds comments into a database for relevant blog posts and redirects back to the blog post where this is displayed
-- 'Cancel' CTA succesfully redirects back to blog page
+- 'Cancel' CTA successfully redirects back to the blog page
-- Field validators are working, user can't submit form if all required fields are not filled/invalid.
+- Field validators are working, the user can't submit the form if all required fields are not filled/invalid.

 #### Contact - PASS